Burnham Market

-The parish belongs to the district of King's Lynn and West Norfolk.

 History

-Burnham Market's name is of Anglo-Saxon origin and derives from the Old English for settlement on the River Burn where there is a market.
+Burnham Market's name is of Anglo-Saxon origin, although the village is not listed in the Domesday Book.

 In 1952, the West Norfolk Junction Railway, which ran through the village, was closed.
 This railway had linked with Holkham, Wells-next-the-Sea, Hunstanton and Kings Lynn.
 The station still stands on the road to North Creake.

 Burnham Westgate Hall is a Grade II listed country house built in the 1780s by Sir John Soane for Thomas Pitt, 1st Baron Camelford.
 The Hall was built on the existing Polstede Hall, which had been built in the 1750s by Matthew Brettingham for Pinckney Wilkinson MP.
 In 1933, the Hall passed to the Royal British Legion and after the Second World War it was used as an old people's home.
-From 1990 onwards, it has become the private residence of Baroness Rawlings.
+From 1990 onwards, it has become the private residence of Patricia Rawlings, Baroness Rawlings.